 Historic cities in Minas Gerais

-The historic cities of Minas Gerais were born out of the mining fever that marked Brazil from the 18th century until the first decades of the following century.
+The historic cities of Minas Gerais were born out of the mining fever that marked Brazil during the 18th century until the first decades of the following century.

 1. The gold circuit, to which they belong